diatomsRcool/gnrd_performance_test/README.md

 This repository shows the analysis and results for a test of GNFinder performance as a tool for finding taxonomic names in text and adding them to metadata.

-The code for GNFinder is here.
+The code for GNFinder is [here](https://github.com/gnames/gnfinder).

-Folder dryad-paper is a nested repository containing the text files that were read by GNFinder and the csv and json output.
+dryad-paper is a nested repository containing the text files that were read by GNFinder and the csv and json output.
 The name of the subfolder is a number that matches the data package identifier.

 GNRD_performance_text.ipynb is a Jupyter notebook showing how the performance metrics were calculated from the results in dryad-paper.